 If the baby is nonreassuring (basically in fetal distress), particularly if the child has fetal bradycardia (heart rate under 120), an emergency Caesarean section be performed.

-Three Different Kids of Cord Prolapse
+Three Different Kinds of Cord Prolapse

 There are three different kinds of prolapse:

 - Overt umbilical cord prolapse: Overt cord prolapse occurs with rupture of membranes when the cord is in front of the presenting fetal part.
 In these cases, there is a need for immediate delivery.
 Often, doctors must elevate the presenting fetal part to prevent cord compression.
-Most of the cases that compe into our office involve overt umbilical cord prolapse.
+Most of the cases that come into our law office involve overt umbilical cord prolapse.

 - An occult prolapse is when the umbilical cord is down either in front of or next to the baby's head so it's getting pinched by the head as it descends into the pelvis.
-It can be laying across the front of the head, behind the cervix or next to the head.
+It can be laying on the front of the head, behind the cervix or next to the head.

 - Funic presentation: This is the rare instance when the umbilical cord is in between the presenting fetal part and fetal unruptured membranes.
 The cord does not pass the opening of the cervix.